 Watch the Euro exchange rate as this may impact french exports/imports prices.

-Seven-Point Guide on trading the CAC 40
+7 tips for trading the CAC 40

 To trade the CAC 40 profitably requires a good trading strategy.
 The following tips may help you to maximise your chances of trading the CAC 40 successfully over the long term.